 - It's said that Stitch can't survive in water since "his molecular density is too great".
-This would mean simply that he has a higher density than water—i.e., even if he were, for example, to hold his breath, he would not be able to displace enough water to increase his buoyancy enough and he'd still be too dense to swim.
-In laymen's terms: he sinks like a rock and can't swim.
+This would mean simply that he has a higher density than water — i.e. even if he were, for example, to hold his breath, he would not be able to displace enough water to increase his buoyancy enough and he'd still be too dense to swim.
+In layman's terms: he sinks like a rock and can't swim.

 - Cobra Bubbles.
 "Allow me to illuminate to you the precarious position in which you find yourself," and "Thus far, you've been adrift in the harbor of my patience."

 - The Shadow Knows: When Nani walks into the kitchen complaining about Stitch, his shadow is silhouetted on the wall with his antennae, spines, and extra arms extended.
 She gasps and drops the phone, and the camera cuts to Stitch in his "dog" form raiding the fridge.

 - When Stitch rips up a drawing of Lilo's, she exclaims, "No!
 That's from my blue period!"

 - Many of the background aliens have designs based on Winnie the Pooh characters.
 The alien who says "He's loose on deck C" appears to be modeled after Roo, the alien who calculates where Stitch will land is clearly modeled after Piglet, and "Tigger" informs the High Councilwoman that most of Earth is covered in water.